ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 Of course, before your can access your password database remotely you need to host it somewhere.
 Some people host their own git instances others may use online hosting services like GitHub.
 You might ask, is your password database safe if it's at all reachable from the Internet?
-To quote the Password Store[^7]
+To quote the [Password Store wiki][9]:
-wiki:

 > Yes and no. The password themselves are safe, since they are stored in an
 > encrypted fashion.
 They are secure as long as your GPG key's secret part is